-- Thinning of immature trees for stand management, including sustainable forest management objectives - Inappropriate volunteer trees on boulevards, in road ends or right of ways - Trees with none of the characteristics in the assessments for "Priority 1, 2, 3 or 4"
+- · Thinning of immature trees for stand management, including sustainable forest management objectives - · Inappropriate volunteer trees on boulevards, in road ends or right of ways - Trees with none of the characteristics in the assessments for "Priority 1, 2, 3 or 4"

 The annual budget allotted by Council for tree work and the work load will be the limiting factors in the determining when this work is completed.
-If deferred, these trees shall be documented and filed for review near the fiscal year end and completed as the budget and priorities allow.

-Work in this category may be administered through the permit process (section 3.0)
+Work in this category may be administered through the permit process (Section 3.0)

 Approval Date: March 24, 1997 Approved by: Regular Council 1.
 Amendment Date: April 14, 1998 Approved by: Regular Council 2.
 Amendment Date: August 28, 2000 Approved by: Regular Council 3.
-Amendment Date: Approved by:
+Amendment Date: July 9, 2012 Approved by: Regular Council